 What is the WAX Cloud Wallet?

-Without the WAX Cloud Wallet, playing a blockchain-based game is a confusing, time-consuming process that requires players to use a relatively complicated wallet.
-With the WAX Cloud Wallet, however, customers can login with familiar social platforms like Facebook, Twitter, Google, Reddit, and more.
+Without the WAX Cloud Wallet, collecting NFTs is a confusing, time-consuming process that requires people to use relatively complicated wallets.
+With the WAX Cloud Wallet, however, you can login with familiar social platforms like Facebook, Twitter, Google, Reddit, and more.
 The WAX Cloud Wallet also manages your private keys, so you don’t have to worry about them!

 In addition to the above features, the costs of creating a WAX Cloud Wallet account are automatically covered, meaning you can instantly create a new WAX Cloud Wallet account for free.